Aldershot Town F.C.: Managers

-Records
+Records and statistics

 Appearances and goals

 Jason Chewins holds the record for the most number of appearances for the club, playing 489 times between August 1994 and May 2004.
 This led to the left-back being the first and, to date, only player to receive a testimonial match, which was played against Portsmouth in July 2004.

 Before Chewins, the record was held by Mark Butler, who joined the club at its inception in 1992.
 Butler played 303 times between August 1992 and May 1998, also holding the all-time goal scoring record by netting 155 times, a record he still currently holds.
 Former goalkeeper Nikki Bull made his 300th appearance for the Shots in November 2008 and eventually made 313 appearances before moving to Brentford in July 2009.
 Five others have played more than 200 times for the club, including Stuart Udal, whose cousin Shaun was an England international cricketer.
 Winger Jimmy Sugrue has also reached the landmark.
 More recently, three members of the 2007–08 title winning squad, namely Anthony Charles, Anthony Straker and Danny Hylton reached the landmark.

 Gary Abbott is, apart from Butler, the only Shots player to have ever scored over 100 goals for the club.
 Over the course of three seasons, between August 1998 and May 2001, he scored 120 goals.